jetbrains-academy/algo-challenges-in-kotlin/Queries and Incremental Updates/Count Blocks of Ones with Updates/task_template.md

     <img src="../../images/count_blocks_of_ones_with_updates_logo.png">
 </div>

-Implement an interface that supports the following three operations for a given binary string:
+Implement a class that supports the following three operations for a given binary string:
    1. get the number of 1's in the string,
    2. get the number of blocks of 1's in the string,